For daily wit & wisdom, sign up for the Almanac newsletter.

 Michael Kalik from Ridgefield, Connecticut, put up an owl house that he bought online.
 After five years of other creatures living in the owl box, his patience was rewarded when he saw a pair of barred owls checking out the box one fall.
 In a typical year, the adults start scoping out the nesting site in January and February, the female lays eggs in early March, and then the owlets emerge in April and May.
 Michael says it’s amazing to watch the owls hunt and bring food to the babies—everything from worms to snakes, turtles, chipmunks, and squirrels!

-Click on the video above to watch this year’s livestream!
+Click on the video above to watch the live stream!

 Laying Eggs

 The eggs hatch in about 33 days.
 The female incubates the eggs while the male brings food to her at the nest.
-In the case of the Great Horned Owl, skunk is a favorite food, so it is not unusual to smell the scent of a skunk at this time of year near a nest.
+In the case of the Great Horned Owl, skunk is a favorite food, so it is not unusual to smell the scent of a skunk near a nest at this time of year.
 Mice and smaller birds are preferred by the Barred Owl.

 Owlets